arnegue/NMEA-Seatalk-Multiplexer/README.md

 * Default devices-file: ``python -m main_file``
 * Custom devices-file (in this example ``my_devices.json``): ``python -m main_file --devices my_devices.json``

+## Supported Interfaces

+### NMEA 0183

+Since this project only produces NMEA-Output every NMEA-Device is supported which produces a new line at the end.
+No parsing is happening here

+### Seatalk 1

+A big part of help for parsing Seatalk-Sentences and building hardware to be able to receive has come from [Thomas Knauf](http://www.thomasknauf.de/seatalk.htm).

+Supported (and tested on ST50 and ST60) Seatalk-IDs:

+* 0x00 - Depth
+* 0x20 - Speed through water
+* 0x23 - Water Temperature
+* 0x26 - Speed through water
+* 0x27 - Water Temperature
+* 0x30 - Set Lamp Intensity (No corresponding NMEA), only receiving possible

+### I2C

+To be done: Testing on [NASA Clipper Instruments](https://www.nasamarine.com/product-category/products/instruments/clipper/)

 ## Creating your devices